AdaneNT/Multimodal-AI-/README.md

 # R2-Tuning FastAPI Wrapper

-This repository provides a **FastAPI + Swagger UI interface** for running inference with [R2-Tuning](https://github.com/yeliudev/R2-Tuning) (Ye Liu, BSD-3-Clause).
-It does not reimplement R2-Tuning.
-Instead, it provides:
+This repository provides a **FastAPI + Swagger UI interface** for running inference with [R2-Tuning](https://github.com/yeliudev/R2-Tuning).
+It provides:
 - A FastAPI wrapper that turns the original command-line inference script into an HTTP service with Swagger UI.
 - A Dockerized environment for CPU-only execution (portable across Intel and Apple Silicon).
 - Ready-to-use endpoints for uploading videos + text queries and retrieving highlight clips.
-The underlying model code and weights come from [R2-Tuning](https://github.com/yeliudev/R2-Tuning) (Ye Liu, BSD-3-Clause).

 ## Quickstart